בְּרֵאשִׁית

 ח

-You will find another verse interesting from the time of the Great Flood.
+You will find this verse interesting from the time of the Great Flood.
+The Flood happened 1,656 years after this story of Creation.

 BeReshit/Genesis 7:11